 The Certificate of Energy Saving (CAE) is an electronic document that certifies the savings achieved after a duly verified energy efficiency performance.
 These savings, expressed in kilowatt hours (kWh), can be traded or sold, thus offering an opportunity to monetize energy improvements and encourage investment in sustainability.

-The CAE system, promoted by the Ministry for Ecological Transition and the Demographic Challenge (MITECO), is one of the most important initiatives to meet national and European commitments to reduce emissions.
-It allows to recognize and value the energy efficiency measures carried out by companies, administrations or entities of the public and private sector.
-In this way, each certified energy saving translates into a tangible step towards the ecological transition and a low-carbon economy.
+The CAE system, promoted by the Ministry for Ecological Transition and Demographic Challenge ( MITECO), is one of the most important initiatives for meeting national and European emissions reduction commitments.
+It recognizes and highlights energy efficiency measures implemented by companies, administrations, and public and private sector entities.
+In this way, each certified energy saving translates into a tangible step towards ecological transition and a low-carbon economy.

 Accredited verification: a guarantee of technical rigor and transparency.